softquanta/relative_fidelity/README.md

-Code for the paper: "Bounding the benefit of adaptivity in quantum metrology using the relative fidelity" by Jason L. Pereira, Leonardo Banchi, and Stefano Pirandola
+Code for the paper: "Bounding the benefit of adaptivity in quantum metrology using the relative fidelity" by Jason L. Pereira, Leonardo Banchi, and Stefano Pirandola.
+Publication details: Phys.
+Rev. Lett.
+127, 150501 (2021).
+See also https://arxiv.org/abs/2104.11292

 "non_concavity_relative_fidelity.m" is a Matlab file that demonstrates the non-concavity of relative fidelity.